UltraRC/UltraRC.github.io/articles/compressorPedal/compressorPedal.md

     </figcaption>
 </figure>

 After that the PCB was routed using KiCad.
 The footprints for the three potentiometers which control attack, ratio, and level were positioned precisely to line up with the holes on the case.
-The majority of the effort in designing the PCB was in how to interface with externally mounted components.
-Anything from switches, jacks
+The majority of the effort in designing the PCB was in how to interface with externally mounted components, switches, jacks, and LED's.
+For each of these components there needs to be a solder pad or header pin connection, then soldering wires between these pads to the correct pins on each component.
+In future I will limit how many components that I mount off-board to reduce the time that is required to make connections to externally mounted components.

 <figure>
         <img src="images/pcb.jpg" alt="Front view of robot" width = "75%">